OPEC Fund for International Development: Energy for the Poor Initiative (EPI)

 Since 2008, the OPEC Fund has worked tirelessly to push energy poverty to the top of the international agenda and was responsible for the universal acceptance of energy poverty eradication as the “missing” Millennium Development Goal.

 In June 2012, the OPEC Fund Member Countries issued a Ministerial Declaration on Energy Poverty and dedicated a revolving minimum sum of US$1 billion to finance the EPI.
 The OPEC Fund is boosting the volume of its operations in the energy sector accordingly, in collaboration with all relevant stakeholders.

-The OPEC Fund and the United Nations’ Sustainable Energy for All initiative (SE4ALL)
+The OPEC Fund and the United Nations’ Sustainable Energy for All initiative (SEforAll)

 The OPEC Fund has Permanent Observer status at the United Nations.
-As a result of its high-profile advocacy efforts, the OPEC Fund is a key partner in Sustainable Energy for All (SE4ALL), which has three goals: to achieve universal access to sustainable energy, to double energy efficiency, and to double the share of renewables, all by the year 2030.
+As a result of its high-profile advocacy efforts, the OPEC Fund is a key partner in Sustainable Energy for All (SEforAll), which has three goals: to achieve universal access to sustainable energy, to double energy efficiency, and to double the share of renewables, all by the year 2030.

-The OPEC Fund considers its own EPI as complementary to the objectives of SE4ALL.
-In 2011, the OPEC Fund's Director-General Suleiman Jasir Al-Herbish was invited to join the UN Secretary-General's High-level Group on SE4ALL, which was charged with developing the Action Agenda that was presented to the 2012 Rio+20 Summit.
+The OPEC Fund considers its own EPI as complementary to the objectives of SEforAll.
+In 2011, the OPEC Fund's then Director-General Suleiman Jasir Al-Herbish was invited to join the UN Secretary-General's High-level Group on SEforAll, which was charged with developing the Action Agenda that was presented to the 2012 Rio+20 Summit.